-Pick up any book you have, especially a paperback and flip it over.
+Pick up any book you have, especially a paperback, and flip it over.
 The blurb will be staring at you, or you will be staring at it.
 The description at the back of the book cover which tells you about the book is the blurb.

 The blurb of a book is an overview of the themes, characters, goals, conflicts, and the mood and general atmosphere of the book.
-It is a brief description of a book usually found on the back cover of a paperback or within the book sleeve of a hardcover book.
+A brief description of a book is usually found on the back cover of a paperback or within the book sleeve of a hardcover book.
 For ebooks, the description is posted on a book’s purchasing page.
 With the increase in online book stores, blurbs are usually found on the product page of that particular book.
 However, no matter where they are found online and offline, every book needs a blurb, whether it is fiction, nonfiction, poetry, or children’s fiction.
 Genre is not a limitation for a book to have a blurb.